theprosumer/Sinatra-Animal-Reps/README.md

-# Sinatra-Animal-Reps

 ## Homework: Put a Server in your pipe and smoke it

-**Strangers in the SERVERS**
+(REPO LINK FORK THIS SHIT)[https://github.com/ga-chicago/Sinatra-Animal-Reps] **Strangers in the SERVERS**

 1. It is time to build the cutest server ever - the `small_animals` server!
 Place this in a new folder in `sinatraAnimals`
 2. Create a brand new, small Sinatra app.
-3. Create a modular sinatra app that includes the application controller and a home controller
-4. Inside of your `home controller`, you need to create a few routes...
+3. Inside of your `app.rb`, you need to create a few routes...
   * '/' - This should return a Hash turned into JSON with the following keys: `:name` and `:message
   * *Five* different routes mapped to the names of small animals - ie `/kitten` and `/puppy`
   * These five different routes should return a hash turned JSON with the following keys: `:name`, `:cuteness`, `:habitat`, `:picture_url`, and `:description`